immersive-web/webxr-polyfill/README.md

 [![Build Status](http://img.shields.io/travis/immersive-web/webxr-polyfill.svg?style=flat-square)](https://travis-ci.org/immersive-web/webxr-polyfill)
 [![Build Status](http://img.shields.io/npm/v/webxr-polyfill.svg?style=flat-square)](https://www.npmjs.org/package/webxr-polyfill)

-A JavaScript implementation of the [WebXR Device API](webxr-spec).
-This polyfill allows developers to write against the latest specification, providing support when run on browsers that implement the [deprecated WebVR 1.1 spec](webvr-spec), or no WebVR/WebXR support at all.
+A JavaScript implementation of the [WebXR Device API][webxr-spec].
+This polyfill allows developers to write against the latest specification, providing support when run on browsers that implement the [deprecated WebVR 1.1 spec][webvr-spec], or no WebVR/WebXR support at all.

-If you are writing code against the [WebVR 1.1 spec](webvr-spec), use [webvr-polyfill], which supports browsers with the 1.0 spec, or no implementation at all.
-It is recommended to write your code targeting the [WebXR Device API spec](webxr-spec) however and use this polyfill as browsers begin to implement the latest changes.
+If you are writing code against the [WebVR 1.1 spec][webvr-spec], use [webvr-polyfill], which supports browsers with the 1.0 spec, or no implementation at all.
+It is recommended to write your code targeting the [WebXR Device API spec][webxr-spec] however and use this polyfill as browsers begin to implement the latest changes.

 Input will be added in the future. ([immersive-web/webxr#325](https://github.com/immersive-web/webxr/pull/325)).